 Our Story With Celiac Disease

-Sometimes life throws us a major curve-ball and wow did it throw us a tough one last year!
+Sometimes life throws us a major curveball and wow did it throw us a tough one three years ago!
 In August 2019 my husband was diagnosed with Celiac Disease.

 This post may contain affiliate links.
 Please read my disclosure policy.

 He’s almost never sick but one day he developed a rash of blisters that we could not get rid of!
 So he saw a few different doctors who prescribed medication that didn’t help and one that actually made his condition worse!

 Poor man, he went through four months of that and he was miserable, in pain, and frustrated, and I was miserable for him.

 During the four months with no answers and no improvement in his condition, we searched endless medical articles for an answer.
 We also asked for advice from a family member who is a doctor.

 Finally, we decided the rash seemed very similar to dermatitis herpetiformis which can be a sign of a few illnesses but the one his symptoms seemed to match was called Celiac Disease.